Description

 Extras:

-The sale includes a box of spare parts.
+The sale includes a Yamaha Factory bike cover as well as a box of spare parts.

 Cosmetic Blemishes: please see the album up top for all known cosmetic blemishes.
 Here is a selection: